jbusecke/jbusecke.github.io/_posts/2025-05-16-km_scale_hackathon.md

 subtitle: "A week of discrete grids, high res models, and the hypnotoad."
 ---

 We just wrapped up the [km-Scale Hackathon](https://digital-earths-global-hackathon.github.io/hk25/).
 I participated in the hackathon from the Princeton node, hosted at NOAA's GFDL but the hacking was going on around the clock with teams distributed all around the world.
-The theme of the event were extremely highly resolved atmospheric simulations (below 1 km, some as high as 200m 🤯 ).
+The theme of the event was extremely highly resolved atmospheric simulations (below 1 km, some as high as 200m 🤯 ).

 Most participants organized as part of teams focused on specific topics like clouds, hurricanes, extreme events, and many more.
 But naturally these simulations, and their enormous size, also posed unique technical challenges!
 So of course this immediately peaked my interest when I first heard about the event.
-Despite the 'usual suspects' of how to find, share, and process large datasets there was a focus on a specific grid type that was "all the rave", and also entirely new to me: **HEALPix (Hierarchical Equal-Area and Isolatitude Pixelization)**
+Despite the 'usual suspects' of how to find, share, and process large datasets there was a focus on a specific grid type that was entirely new to me: **HEALPix (Hierarchical Equal-Area and Isolatitude Pixelization)**

 HEALPix is a [discrete global grid system](https://en.wikipedia.org/wiki/Discrete_global_grid) (DGGS) that has some really interesting properties:
 - It is *hierarchical*.
-The gird is uniquely defined by the level or zoom, and each cell of the grid can be recursively divided into a set of smaller cells (4 in th case of HEALPix).
-You can [visualize](https://h3geo.org/) the principle with H3, another hierarchical DGG (in the case of H3 each hexagonal cell is subdivided into 7 smaller cells).
+The grid is uniquely defined by the level or zoom, and each cell of the grid can be recursively divided into a set of smaller cells (4 in th case of HEALPix), increasing the level (check out this [visualization](https://h3geo.org/) of the principle with H3, another hierarchical DGG).
 - It is *equal area*.
 Each grid cell covers the same area on a sphere, avoiding singularities near the pole and making averages (global or regional) trivial.
 - HEALPix also has the property that all longitude position of cell centers are aranged on constant latitude lines, which is advantageous for computing spherical harmonics, and also making longitudinal averages very simple to compute. you can read more about HEALpix [here](https://healpix.sourceforge.io/html/intro_Introduction_HEALPix.htm) and [here](https://ui.adsabs.harvard.edu/abs/2005ApJ...622..759G/abstract).